mmistakes/minimal-mistakes/_posts/2013-05-22-markup-more-images.md

 ---
-title: "Markup: Another Post With Images"
+title: "Markup: Another Post with Images"
 excerpt: "Examples and code for displaying images in posts."
 tags:
   - sample post